cyverse/openstack-ansible-host-prep/README.md

 1. Get Ansible on your deployment host
   ```
-  $ sudo su
+  sudo su
-  $ apt-get install software-properties-common
+  apt-get install software-properties-common
-  $ apt-add-repository ppa:ansible/ansible
+  apt-add-repository ppa:ansible/ansible
-  $ apt-get update
+  apt-get update
+  # Passlib is also required to set root passwords
-  $ apt-get install ansible
+  apt-get install ansible python-passlib
   ```

   Ensure that you can SSH to all of the target hosts using SSH key authentication, and that you have accepted their host keys into your known_hosts file.
-In other words, generate an SSH keypair on your deployment host, copy it to each of the target hosts' authorized_keys files, and test passwordless SSH connection from the deployment host to each target hosts.
+In other words, if you haven't done so already, generate an SSH keypair on your deployment host, copy it to each of the target hosts' authorized_keys files, and test passwordless SSH connection from the deployment host to each target hosts.

 1. Clone this repo to your deployment host, and populate the Ansible inventory file (`ansible/hosts`) with the actual hostnames and IP addresses of your target hosts.
 If you want to use a separate inventory file that is stored elsewhere, change line `17` of the `ansible/ansible.cfg` file to point to that host file, e.g.: